loranger32/to_decimal/README.md

 # to_decimal (Version 1.0.2)

-A simple gem to convert an integer expressed in bases ranging from 2 to 36 into a decimal integer.
+A simple gem to convert an integer or string representation of an integer expressed in bases ranging from 2 to 36 into a decimal integer.

-Ruby comes with useful built-in methods to convert integers and string representations of integers to another base ([`String#to_i(base=10)`](http://ruby-doc.org/core-2.5.3/String.html#method-i-to_i), [`Kernel#Integer(arg, base=0)`](https://ruby-doc.com/core-2.5.2/Kernel.html#method-i-Integer) and [`Integer#to_s(base=10)`](http://ruby-doc.org/core-2.5.3/Integer.html#method-i-to_s).
+Ruby comes with built-in methods to convert integers and string representations of integers to another base ([`String#to_i(base=10)`](http://ruby-doc.org/core-2.5.3/String.html#method-i-to_i), [`Kernel#Integer(arg, base=0)`](https://ruby-doc.com/core-2.5.2/Kernel.html#method-i-Integer) and [`Integer#to_s(base=10)`](http://ruby-doc.org/core-2.5.3/Integer.html#method-i-to_s).

-You can also use prefixes with [litteral numeric constant](https://ruby-doc.com/core-2.5.2/doc/syntax/literals_rdoc.html#label-Numbers), but it only works for binary, octal, decimal and hexadecimal notation (which cover the most usecases):
+You can also use prefixes with [litteral numeric constant](https://ruby-doc.com/core-2.5.2/doc/syntax/literals_rdoc.html#label-Numbers), for binary, octal, decimal and hexadecimal notation :

 ```ruby
 # binary